 - a combined minimum of 33 credits in accounting

 - a combined minimum of 36 credits in business subjects other than accounting

 - a combined minimum of 60 credits of liberal arts and sciences

 However, because the Department of Education controls the criteria for eligibility, this College and Department cannot be held responsible for changes made during your course of study or after your graduation.
 Additional questions on eligibility should be directed to the Graduate Director.

-Student Learning OutcomesLearning Goal 1: Our graduates will be knowledgeable about forensic accounting and advanced financial auditing concepts and applications.
+Student Learning OutcomesLearning Goal 1: Our graduates will be knowledgeable about advanced concepts and applications in accounting.

-Learning Goal 2: Our graduates will be adept at applying critical thinking skills in forensic accounting at a level commensurate with graduate degree work.
+Learning Goal 3: Our graduates will be adept at applying critical thinking skills in accounting at a level commensurate with graduate degree work.

-- Objective 1: Graduate students will demonstrate competency in applying knowledge in forensic accounting to analyze and develop solutions to complex cases.
+- Objective 3.1: Graduate students will demonstrate competency in applying knowledge in accounting to analyze and develop solutions to complex cases.